Lower bounds for maximal matchings and maximal independent sets: Related work

 Previously, it was not known if any of these algorithms are optimal.
-In essence, there have been only two lower bound results: \begin{itemize} \item \citet{Linial1987,Linial1992} and \citet{Naor1991} show that there is no deterministic or randomized algorithm for MM or MIS that runs in $o(\log^* n)$ rounds, even if we have $\Delta = 2$. \item \citet{Kuhn2004,Kuhn2006,kuhn16local} show that there is no deterministic or randomized algorithm for MM or MIS that runs in $o\bigl(\log \Delta / \log \log \Delta + \sqrt{\log n / \log \log n}\bigr)$ rounds. \end{itemize} Hence, for example, when we look at the fastest MM algorithms, dependency on $n$ in $O(\Delta + \log^* n)$ is optimal, and dependency on $\Delta$ in $O(\log \Delta + \log^3 \log n)$ is near-optimal.
-However, could we get the best of the both worlds and solve MM or MIS in e.g.\ $O(\log\Delta + \log^* n)$ rounds?
+In essence, there have been only two lower bound results: \begin{itemize} \item \citet{Linial1987,Linial1992} and \citet{Naor1991} show that any deterministic or randomized algorithm for MM or MIS requires $\Omega(\log^* n)$ rounds, even if we have $\Delta = 2$. \item \citet{Kuhn2004,Kuhn2006,kuhn16local} show that any deterministic or randomized algorithm for MM or MIS requires rounds. \end{itemize} Hence, for example, when we look at the fastest MM algorithms, dependency on $n$ in $O(\Delta + \log^* n)$ is optimal, and dependency on $\Delta$ in $O(\log \Delta + \log^3 \log n)$ is near-optimal.
+However, could we get the best of both worlds and solve MM or MIS in e.g.\ $O(\log\Delta + \log^* n)$ rounds?

-In this work we show that the answer is no. There is no algorithm for either of these problems that runs in time $o\bigl(\Delta + \frac{\log \log n}{\log \log \log n}\bigr)$, and hence certainly no algorithm that runs in time $o(\Delta) + O(\log^* n)$.
+In this work we show that the answer is no. There is no algorithm that runs in time $o(\Delta) + O(\log^* n)$.
 The current upper bounds for the case of a small $\Delta$ are optimal.
 Moreover, our work shows there is not much room for improvement in the dependency on $n$ in the algorithm by \citet{fischer17improved}, either.

-With this result we resolve Open Problem 11.6 in \citet{Barenboim2013}, and present a proof for the conjecture of \citet{Goos2017}.
+With this result we resolve Open Problem 11.6 in the manuscript of \citet{Barenboim2013}, and present a proof for the conjecture of \citet{Goos2017}.

-\paragraph{Coloring.}
+\subsection{Coloring}

-It is interesting to compare MIS and MM with the classical distributed coloring problems: vertex coloring with $\Delta+1$ colors and edge coloring with $2\Delta-1$ colors \cite{Barenboim2013}.
-As recently as in 2014, the fastest algorithms for all of these problems in the ``small $\Delta$'' region had the same complexity as MIS and MM, $O(\Delta + \log^* n)$ rounds \cite{barenboim14distributed}.
+It is interesting to compare MIS and MM with the classical distributed coloring problems: vertex coloring with $\Delta+1$ colors and edge coloring with $2\Delta-1$ colors~\cite{Barenboim2013}.
+As recently as in 2014, the fastest algorithms for all of these problems in the ``small $\Delta$'' region had the same complexity as MIS and MM, $O(\Delta + \log^* n)$ rounds~\cite{barenboim14distributed}.
 However, in 2015 the paths diverged: \citet{barenboim16sublinear} and \citet{fraigniaud16local} have presented algorithms for graph coloring in $o(\Delta) + O(\log^* n)$ rounds, and hence we now know that coloring is strictly easier than MM or MIS in the small $\Delta$ region.